 MOS 31K doesn't exist just so that some soldiers can get paid to have a dog, of course.
 Military working dogs are employed primarily to search either for narcotic drugs or explosives.
 In fact, canines can only be trained to search for one or the other throughout their careers, to keep their snouts specialized.

-Dogs may also be trained as combat trackers or patrollers, and "may be required to conduct Secret Service missions, [and] health and welfare inspections."
+Dogs may also be trained as combat trackers or patrol dogs, and may be required to conduct Secret Service missions, as well as health and welfare inspections.

-Applicants also need to pass a medical screen, criminal background check, obtain a passport, and successfully complete an interview with the kennel master or unit commander in order to qualify for this voluntary assignment.
+Applicants for this job need to pass a medical screen and a background check, obtain a passport, and successfully complete an interview with the kennel master or unit commander in order to qualify for this voluntary assignment.

 Handlers are trained for 11 weeks at Lackland Air Force Base in Texas.
 (The Air Force heads up the working dog program for the entire Department of Defense.)
-According to their website, the course covers such topics as care, feeding, and grooming, including doggy first aid, how to maintain obedience and control aggression, searching, scouting and patrolling and learning how to handle conditions when under gunfire.
+The training course covers such topics as care, feeding, and grooming, including doggy first aid, how to maintain obedience and control aggression, searching, scouting and patrolling and learning how to handle conditions when under gunfire.

 Also, once paired up, a soldier/dog team must be certified ready for work before they can move forward, and re-certify each year.
-Certification includes odor recognition, appropriate use of "dummy" explosives and narcotics to keep the dog sharp, and practice searches of a variety of areas such as "vehicles . . . barracks . . . theatre[s], luggage . . . warehouse[s] . . . and open areas" (Regulation 190-12.)
+Certification includes odor recognition, appropriate use of dummy explosives and narcotics to keep the dog sharp, and practice searches of a variety of areas such as vehicles, barracks, luggage, warehouses and various open areas.

-Just to be clear, certification isn't all on the dog's shoulders.
-The regulation implies that handlers get two strikes -- a chance to certify with two dogs -- before failure means you're booted from the MOS.
+Just to be clear, certification isn't all on the dog.
+The regulation suggests that handlers get two strikes — a chance to certify with two dogs — before failure means you're booted from the MOS.
 But most handlers bond relatively easily with their dogs, and work to keep the connection with the animal strong.